johnSMUpark/CS3353_Project_4_Image_Pro/README.md

 <br/>

 To run this project locally,
+- copy & paste provided Mongo Key in place of `PASTE MONGO KEY HERE` in `MongoKey.js` from the project directory
 - `cd` into `frontend` directory and run `npm i`
 - `cd` into `backend` directory and run `npm i`
 - while still in `backend` directory, run `npm start`